Skip to content

 2. Detect (no action) Workers find question-like spans and enqueue review items

-3. Suggest Glance at overlay or open inbox Candidates appear ranked by similarity and recency
+3. Suggest Open inbox Candidates appear ranked by similarity and recency

 4. Decide Accept or dismiss State moves to resolved or dismissed; pending clears when you act